davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 ## Why invert the `mem` feature?
 [rationale-no-mem]: #why-invert-the-mem-feature

-Currently the `mem` feature is enabled for `no_std` platforms in the `compiler_builtins` `build.rs` file.
-Inverting a Cargo feature might seem like an antipattern as "negative" features are discouraged because of how features unify (e.g. `std` features are preferred to `no_std`).
+While "negative" features are typically discouraged due to how features unify (e.g. `std` features are preferred to `no_std`): the `mem` feature's current behaviour is the opposite of what is optimal.

-However, the `mem` feature is difficult to use as either `std` or the user may want to turn the feature off.
-Because many different crates in the standard library workspace depend on `compiler_builtins` this negative must be forwarded to all of them to correctly disable the feature which is quite tricky to do.
-This shows that the `mem` feature is actually the wrong way around.
+Ideally, a crate should be able to provide alternate memory symbols and disable `compiler_builtins`' symbols for the entire crate graph by enabling a feature (e.g. `std`/`libc` could do this) - this is what an `external-mem` feature enables.

 ↩ [*`compiler-builtins-mem`*][compiler-builtins-mem]